-If you go to the game tonight, remember now much the players need to hear you.
+If you go to the game tonight, remember how much the players need to hear you.
 Don't just sit there and think your presence will electrify them!
 For this final game of the season, try to work up a little school spirit.
 Everyone always asks why there isn't any school

-(Cont. on nage 4)
+(Cont. on page L)